ALT95-WK-ALT95/sddm-alterra-theme/README.md

- ## Personalización
+## Customization

-Puedes reemplazar los archivos de vídeo y audio dentro de Assets/videos/ y Assets/ manteniendo los mismos nombres, o editar las rutas en Main.qml y Login.qml.
+You can replace the video and audio files inside `Assets/videos/` and `Assets/` as long as you keep the same filenames, or edit the paths in `Main.qml` and `Login.qml`.

-Aviso sobre derechos de autor
+## Copyright notice

-Los archivos de los vídeos (Assets/videos/alterra_bienvenida.mp4, etc.) son propiedad de Unknown Worlds Entertainment y se incluyen aquí únicamente como fan art, sin intención de lucro.
-Estos archivos no están cubiertos por la licencia MIT de este repositorio.
+The video files (`Assets/videos/alterra_bienvenida.mp4`, etc.) are property of Unknown Worlds Entertainment and are included here solely as fan art, with no intention of profit.
+These files are **not covered** by the MIT license of this repository.

-Si eres el titular de los derechos y deseas que los retire, por favor abre un issue y los eliminaré de inmediato.
+If you are the rights holder and want them removed, please open an issue and I will delete them immediately.

-El código QML, las configuraciones y la estructura del tema son originales y se distribuyen bajo la licencia MIT.
+The QML code, configurations, and theme structure are original and distributed under the MIT license.

-## Créditos
+## Credits

-   * Sonidos y ambientación de Subnautica: Unknown Worlds Entertainment.
+* Subnautica sounds and atmosphere: Unknown Worlds Entertainment.

-   * Tema base SDDM: sddm-video-music-theme de KHZ-INTL (licencia MIT).
+* Base SDDM theme: [sddm-video-music-theme](https://github.com/KHZ-INTL/sddm-video-music-theme) by KHZ-INTL (MIT license).

-   * Tema creado por _WK_.
+* Theme created by _WK_.